markam303/All-Final-Projects/TaskFlow/README.md

 TaskFlow is a web application I built to help people manage their to-do lists in a more organized and effective way.
 The main goal was to solve a common, real-world problem: keeping track of daily tasks without feeling overwhelmed.
 While simple checklists are useful, they often lack features for prioritization, categorization, and secure, private access.
 TaskFlow addresses this by providing a clean, secure, and user-friendly tool that allows individuals to create a personal account and manage their tasks from a central dashboard.

-This project was built for my CS50 final project and serves as a practical application of the many concepts I learned throughout the course[6].
+This project was built for my CS50 final project and serves as a practical application of the many concepts I learned throughout the course.
 It combines a Python and Flask backend for application logic, a SQL database for data persistence, and HTML/CSS with the Jinja templating engine for a dynamic front end.
 It represents a complete, full-stack application built from scratch.

 ### Key Features